‘THE FACE OF EVIL’

 The original DVD special features were as follows.
 There was the making-of documentary called ‘Into the Wild’ with behind-the-scenes cast and crew interviews.
 There were highlighted film trims called ‘From the Cutting Room Floor’; ‘Tomorrow’s Times: The Fourth Doctor’ presented by Wendy Padbury and a ‘Doctor Who Stories: Louise Jameson’ interview.
 There was also a ‘Swap Shop’ interview with Louise Jameson; a ‘Denys Fisher Toys Advert’ and a photo gallery of the story.
-There was a stereo sound audio mix option for the story and a DVD audio commentary with Louise Jameson, Leslie Schofield, David Garfield, Mike Elles, Harry H. Fielder (who played an assassin in the story), producer Phillip Hinchcliffe and film cameraman John McGlashan, moderated by Toby Hadoke.
+There was a mono sound audio mix option for the story and a DVD audio commentary with Louise Jameson, Leslie Schofield, David Garfield, Mike Elles, Harry H. Fielder (who played an assassin in the story), producer Phillip Hinchcliffe and film cameraman John McGlashan, moderated by Toby Hadoke.
 There was an info-text commentary option to enjoy and two PDF materials including a ‘Radio Times Listings’ of the story and a ‘1976 Typhoo Tea Doctor Who Promotion’.
 There was also a ‘coming soon’ trailer for ‘The Dæmons’ with Jon Pertwee and Katy Manning.

-On Disc 4 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, the ‘Into the Wild’ making-of documentary; the ‘From the Cutting Room Floor’ highlighted film trims; the stereo sound audio mix option for the story, the DVD audio commentary and the ‘Radio Times Listing’ PDF can be found on there.
+On Disc 4 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, the ‘Into the Wild’ making-of documentary; the ‘From the Cutting Room Floor’ highlighted film trims; the mono sound audio mix option for the story, the DVD audio commentary and the ‘Radio Times Listing’ PDF can be found on there.
 The photo gallery and the info-text commentary option for ‘The Face of Evil’ have been updated for 2020 on the Blu-ray.
 The ‘Tomorrow’s Times: The Fourth Doctor’ feature is now included on the ‘Logopolis’ Blu-ray disc of the Season 18 Blu-ray box set.
 The ‘Swap Shop’ interview with Louise Jameson is now included on ‘The Robots of Death’ Blu-ray disc.
 The ‘Denys Fisher Toys Advert’ and the ‘1976 Typhoo Tea Doctor Who Promotion’ PDF are now included on Disc 8 of the Season 14 Blu-ray box set.
 The ‘Doctor Who Stories: Louise Jameson’ interview are sadly not included on ‘The Face of Evil’ Blu-ray disc.